-Transition-to-College Assistance helps eligible members with children entering college.
-They can receive up to $1,000 to pay for transitional expenses, such as a computer purchase.
+Transition-to-College Assistance helps eligible families of post-high school students.
+They can receive up to $3,000 for ancillary expenses, such as a computer purchase.

 Housing Supplements help eligible retirees and surviving spouses with the cost of remaining in their homes or moving to retirement facilities.
 Supplements are ongoing unless financial circumstances change.